Philosophy in Paris

 Paris, France Paris is a major cultural metropolis.
 The philosophical, cultural and political events that happened in Paris after WWII created a shift in the way we think of oneself and of human relationships in general.
 The philosophical and cultural events taking place in mid-century Paris made possible the current understanding of what it is to be a human being and what are the fundamental moral requirements for human relationships.
 That is what this course aims at exploring.

-All participants will choose to enroll in one of the following credits:
+All participants will enroll in the following credit:

 PHIL 500 (3 credits)

-The course will be comprised of 17 days in Paris according to a pre-established study- and activity-schedule.
+The course will be comprised of approximately 2 weeks in Paris according to a pre-established study- and activity-schedule.
 Within a month after the return to the U.S., students will submit a research paper on the subjects studied in Paris.

 This course is a philosophical exploration of the moral justification of political and social violence.
 The historical and cultural context is France between the end of WWII and the civil unrest of May 68.
 Mid-century French philosophical arguments on the justification of violence are compared with recent arguments on the same topic, in the context of similar political and social phenomena, plus the newer phenomenon of terrorism.
 We read authors like Jean-Paul Sartre, Franz Fanon, Jacque Derrida, and also contemporary ones like Cornell West and Judith Butler, arguing for the power of non-violence.
 The students learn about cultural differences on the topic of the justification of violence both between historical positions, as well as contemporary positions.
 Students gain knowledge of and reflect upon the differences between their own attitudes on the moral justification of violence, and their readiness to act in situations of social injustice, and the attitudes and readiness to act of their mid-century French peers.
 Being taught in Paris, this course facilitates cultural exploration and reflection beyond its topic.